andres-erbsen/dename-writeup/dename.md

 Simplistically, looking up a profile could be implemented by having the client download the entire directory from each server and consider it correct if all copies are equal.
-Tis is impractical if there are millions of users.
+This is impractical if there are millions of users.
 As an improvement on this, the client could instead download the hash of the directory from all servers and the whole directory from one server.
 If the hashes the servers reported are all equal to the hash of the downloaded